minzart/sunrise-oath/glossary/nemesis.md

-Napoleon, the revolutionary despot.
-Arthur, the gentleman oligarch.
+Napoleon, the revolutionary despot; Arthur, the gentleman oligarch.
 * * *
 I have one.
 Not happy about it.